jackdewinter/pymarkdown/newdocs/src/plugins/rule_md025.md

 ## Used To Be Another Top Level
 ````

-If front-matter parsing is enabled and a front-matter section is present, the
+If Front-Matter parsing is enabled and a Front-Matter section is present, the
 `front_matter_title` configuration item specifies the key in the
-front-matter's data map that is considered the title.
+Front-Matter's data map that is considered the title.
 If that key is
-present in the document's front-matter, then all headings in the
+present in the document's Front-Matter, then all headings in the
 document must be level 2 or below.
 For example, if the configuration
 item is set to `subject`, then this example is valid: